andrebgc/pbcreator/README.md

    - docx_templates_count        - number of templates to process
    - docx_template_name_1        - name of template 1
    - docx_template_naming_1      - format for resulting document name for template 1 (see usage of variables in examples)
-   - docx_template_dir_1         - initial directory for open template dialog for template 1
+   - docx_template_dir_1         - initial directory for the open template dialog for template 1
    - source_file_dir             - initial directory for the open Excel file dialog
    - complete_data_sheet_name    - name of sheet in Excel file which should be processed
    - lines_to_skip               - number of lines used for description(yellow color in examples)